December 11, 2019 by Pat Thomas

 CRISPR, it is proposed could be used to improve disease immunity in populations of the endangered animals such as the black-footed ferret or to re-engineer bees to be immune to pesticides.

 But gene editing can cause unintended adverse effects in animals.
-A recent Wall St Journal investigation uncovered unintended effects including enlarged tongues and extra vertebrae.
+A recent Wall St Journal investigation uncovered unintended effects including enlarged tongues in rabbits and extra vertebrae in pigs bred to be extra meaty.
 Brazil’s plans to breed hornless dairy cattle, gene-edited with TALENs were recently abandoned when a study by the US Food and Drug Administration revealed that one of the experimental animals contained a sequence of bacterial DNA including a gene conferring antibiotic resistance.

 The recent release of gene-edited, gene drive mosquitoes in Brazil is also instructive.
 The insects were supposed to breed with native mosquitoes and produce weak offspring that would die quickly without passing on their altered genome.
 Instead, the offspring have proved to be robust and are now breeding well beyond their original breeding grounds.